divergentdave/jsDataView/README.md

 * A new revision of the specification added **DataViews**.
 It is a view around your buffer that can read arbitrary data types directly through functions: getUint32, getFloat64 ...
 Only Chrome 9 supports it.

+And one way to read a binary file from the server.

+* **NodeJS Buffers**.
+They appeared in [Node 0.4.0](http://nodejs.org/docs/v0.4.0/api/buffers.html).
+[Node 0.5.0](http://nodejs.org/docs/v0.5.0/api/buffers.html) added a DataView-like API.
+And [Node 0.6.0](http://nodejs.org/docs/v0.6.0/api/buffers.html) changed the API naming convention.

-jDataView provides the DataView API for all the browsers using the best available option between Strings, TypedArrays and DataViews.
+jDataView provides the DataView API using the best available option between Strings, TypedArrays, NodeJS Buffers and DataViews.

 API
 ===